XiangpengHao/tech_blog/content/posts/research-diary-week3.md

 draft: false
 ---

+### July 18th
+My research progress is a bit slower than I expected, anyway, no much progress today.

 ### July 17th
 I was a fan of recursive programming, I liked to write recursive code that literally nobody understand.